MelissaData/GlobalAddressObject-Cpp/README.md

   These are convenient when you want to get results for a specific address in one run instead of testing multiple addresses in interactive mode.

+- -dataPath (optional): a data file path directory to test the Global Address Object
 - -license (optional): a license string to test the Global Address Object
 - -quiet (optional): add to the command if you do not want to get any console output from the Melissa Updater